Tech-mohankrishna/Working_With_OpenLane/README.md

 # 📌 DAY-4

-#  Pre-Layout Timing Analysis & Importance of good clock tree
+#  Pre-Layout Timing Analysis and Importance of good clock tree
 <br>

 ## Extraction of LEF